chinjon/analog-logger/README.md

 * Basic functionality
     * User with basic **CRUD** interactivity
 * Keep this open-source
+* Keep it simple, least amount of dependencies
+    * Minimize framework reliance
 * Cool Goals
     * Bluetooth trigger?
         * Have no idea about this